freqtrade/freqtrade/docs/data-download.md

   --data-format-ohlcv {json,jsongz}
                         Storage format for downloaded candle (OHLCV) data.
                         (default: `json`).
+  -p PAIRS [PAIRS ...], --pairs PAIRS [PAIRS ...]
+                        Show profits for only these pairs.
+Pairs are space- separated.

 Common arguments:
   -v, --verbose         Verbose mode (-vv for more, -vvv to get all messages).